InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Conclusion

 \section{Conclusion}

-We propose \model{}, a hierarchical autoregressive model that ensures SE(3) and permutation invariance through canonical tokenization while equipping Transformers with geometric awareness via GeoRoPE.
-This advances 3D molecule generation beyond restrictive physical priors and highlights its potential as a foundation model for scientific discovery.
+We propose \model{}, a hierarchical autoregressive model for 3D molecule generation.
+First, \model{} performs generation-oriented canonical tokenization by aligning each molecule to a canonical inertial frame and deterministically reordering atoms, thereby converting arbitrary 3D structures into a unique, SE(3)- and permutation-invariant sequence of tokens for autoregressive generation.
+Built upon this canonical tokenization, GeoPE equips Transformer attention with geometric awareness through ManhattanPE and EuclideanPE.
+Finally, \model{} adopts a hierarchical autoregressive paradigm that predicts atom types via cross-entropy and 3D coordinates via Diffusion Loss.

-\textbf{Future Directions.} \model{} can be extended to more complex domains such as protein structure modeling and periodic material discovery, and can be integrated into broader multimodal frameworks, paving the way toward unified, AI-driven scientific discovery.
+\textbf{Future Directions.} Our results suggest that \model{} can advance 3D molecule generation beyond restrictive physical priors and may serve as a foundation model component for scientific discovery.
+Looking ahead, \model{} can be extended to more complex domains such as protein structure modeling and periodic material discovery, and can be integrated into broader multimodal frameworks.